-Officer involved in Breonna Taylor shooting to be fired
+Louisville officer involved in Breonna Taylor shooting to be fired

 • Kanye West donates $2m, sets up college fund for George Floyd's daughter

-The release in late May of a 911 call by Taylor's boyfriend marked the beginning of days of protests in Louisville, fueled by Taylor's death and the death of George Floyd in police custody in Minneapolis.
+The release in late May of a 911 call by Taylor's boyfriend marked the beginning of days of protests in Louisville, fuelled by Taylor's death and the death of George Floyd in police custody in Minneapolis.

 "This really confirms why the family has been calling for justice for Breonna Taylor.
 It's undisputable evidence," said Christopher 2X, an anti-violence activist in Louisville.

-Black Lives Matter Louisville organizer Chanelle Helm said the move brings some justice to Taylor's family and to protesters.
+Black Lives Matter Louisville organiser Chanelle Helm said the move brought some justice to Taylor's family and to protesters.

-"While we are still perplexed why the other officers haven't been fired we know that is still coming.
-We want to thank the community for coming together in support of the Louisville protestors in spite of the violence we have experienced from the police while fighting for justice," Helm said in a statement.
+"While we are still perplexed why the other officers haven't been fired, we know that is still coming.
+We want to thank the community for coming together in support of the Louisville protesters in spite of the violence we have experienced from the police while fighting for justice," Helm said in a statement.

 Beyonce recently joined the call for charges against the officers involved in Taylor's shooting.
-The superstar said in a letter to Kentucky Attorney General Daniel Cameron that the three Louisville police officers "must be held accountable for their actions."
+The superstar said in a letter to Kentucky attorney general Daniel Cameron that the three Louisville police officers "must be held accountable for their actions".

 - AP